-In the event that migraine appears, prefer to use paracetamol.
-If it doesn't work for you, try Ibuprofen.
+In the event that migraine appears, prefer to use paracetamol (if you're not allergic).

 Finally, if you have not succeeded in anticipating the warning signs of migraine, there is still a radical treatment which is Zomigoro.
 It is a prescription-only drug that treats migraine attacks.

 In all cases, if symptoms persist, seek medical attention promptly.